-If you are worried about your Collector seeing your answers, just ask for a Privacy Envelope.
-Put your completed form inside the envelope and seal it.
+If you are concerned about your Collector seeing your answers, you can complete an eCensus or ask your Collector for a Privacy Envelope.
+Place your completed Census form in the envelope and seal it.
 The envelope will not be opened by your Collector.
 They will pass the sealed envelope on to their supervisor.

-If someone in your household wants a separate Census form for privacy reasons, just ask the Collector for a personal form and a Privacy Envelope, or phone the Census Inquiry Service on 1300 362 883.
+If someone in your household wants to complete the eCensus or a separate Census form for privacy reasons, just ask the Collector for a Personal Census Form and a Privacy Envelope, or phone the Census Inquiry Service on 1300 338 776.